Columbus Truck Accident Lawyer

 What’s Different When a Tractor-Trailer is Involved in a Car Accident?

-Truck accidents are much more complex than most accidents between private passenger vehicles.
+Truck accident claims are much more complex than most accidents between private passenger vehicles.

 In addition to state and local laws, trucking companies are subject to numerous federal regulations.
 The company and driver must maintain extensive records.
 Both the company and driver can be liable under a legal concept called respondeat superior.

-It’s important that you find the right attorney with knowledge of these extensive laws and regulations in order to fully address the specifics of a trucking accident.
+It’s important that you find the right Columbus personal injury attorney with knowledge of these extensive laws and regulations in order to fully address the specifics of a trucking accident.

-Do Truck Drivers Have Different Rules and Regulations Than Your Average Driver?
+Do Commercial Truck Drivers Have Different Rules and Regulations Than Your Average Driver?

-These regulations include record-keeping requirements such as the driver qualification file, logbooks, driver violation records, and annual driving record reviews.
+These regulations include record-keeping requirements such as the driver qualification files, logbooks, driver violation records, and annual driving record reviews.

 A truck driver is subject to hours of service requirements.
 The driver typically needs a valid CDL (commercial driver’s license).